microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 first time that you access a Key Vault secret the secret value is stored as a keyring password with the same name as the Key Vault secret.

-Unfortunately *keyring* provides no way to list or delete stored secrets.
+Unfortunately, the *keyring* package provides no way to list or delete stored secrets.
 If you need to remove the locally-stored secrets use the platform utility for the appropriate backend.
 For example, on Windows, ``cmdkey`` lets you list and manipulate local stored credentials.